Uber Accident Policies and Insurance Compensation

 West Coast Trial Lawyers Is Here to Help

-If you were involved in an Uber or Lyft accident, our experienced personal injury attorneys at West Coast Trial Lawyers will help you get a fair settlement offer.
+If you were involved in an Uber or Lyft accident, our experienced Uber and Lyft accident lawyers at West Coast Trial Lawyers will help you get a fair settlement offer.
 We are committed to resolving your legal issues as quickly as possible while receiving the best results.
 Our clients are represented on a contingency fee basis.
 If we do not win, you owe us nothing.
 There is no financial risk to prevent you from reaching out.

 They know what they're doing, very well.
 Not only did I not make a single phone call from the day I hired them, but I also received calls from their case managers and paralegals who want to make sure my treatment was going well.
 They whole team took care of me.
 Thank you WCTL for taking full responsibility of my case and getting me an amazing settlement.